Optimal Control of thermally noisy quantum gates in a multilevel system: OCT Results

 1. {\em Small} $\gamma$: For weak coupling to the bath, the dynamics are close to the closed-system limit, so that $\mathrm{IF}_{\mathrm{Noise}} \approx \mathrm{IF}_{U}$.
 The log-ratio, therefore, remains close to zero, and the purity is nearly 1.
 In this range, the curves for different numbers of ancilla levels almost overlap, and the residual differences mainly reflect the dependence of the unitary benchmark $\mathrm{IF}_{U}$ on the system size.

 2. {\em Intermediate} $\gamma$: As the bath coupling becomes appreciable, $\mathrm{IF}_{\mathrm{Noise}}$ grows relative to $\mathrm{IF}_{U}$ and the log-ratio becomes positive, accompanied by a noticeable loss of purity.
 In this region, the curves start to separate, and the influence of the number of ancillas becomes visible.
-Although the dependence on $N_{\mathrm{anc}}$ is not strictly monotonic at every value of $\gamma$, one can see that, over much of this range, systems with more ancillas tend to exhibit a smaller increase in infidelity and a slower loss of purity.
+Although the dependence on $N_{\mathrm{anc}}$ is not strictly monotonic at every value of $\gamma$, one can see that, over much of this range, systems with more ancillas are more immune to noise.

 3. {\em Large} $\gamma$: For the largest relaxation rates shown, both the log-ratio and the impurity continue to increase in all cases.
-Over most of this range, the ancilla-assisted cases lie below the curves with fewer ancillas, indicating that additional ancilla levels can be used to preserve better the gate fidelity and the purity of the map even under strong thermal noise.
+Over most of this range, the ancilla-assisted cases lie below the curves with fewer ancillas.
+This indicates that additional ancilla levels better preserve gate fidelity and map purity, even under strong thermal noise.

-Taken together, these trends suggest that systematically increasing the number of ancillas helps counteract thermal noise, while the $N_{\mathrm{anc}}=0$ curve highlights the distinct behavior of the direct-control case, which we revisit later in the results.
+Taken together, these trends suggest that systematically increasing the number of ancillas helps counteract thermal noise.

 Figure \ref{fig:log_ratio_vs_betta} demonstrates the relationship between infidelity ratio and temperature \( T \) at a fixed relaxation rate of \( \gamma = 0.01\).
 The temperature is expressed in dimensionless units relative to the characteristic transition frequency \( \omega_0 \).